 text-transform:capitalize; //To change in initcap

-Output components doesn’t have contentStyle property as there is not content part in component , here we make use of inlineStyle property
+Output components don’t have contentStyle property as there is not content part in the component , here we make use of inlineStyle property

-See what happens on applying same style in outputText and link using inlineStyle
+See what happens on applying the same style in outputText and link using inlineStyle

-It looks good 🙂 , but same style doesn’t work for button because button has multiple root element (we can only change width, color of text and font of button but background color and other styling can not be changed using inlineStyle property)
+It looks good 🙂 , but the same style doesn’t work for the button because the button has multiple root element (we can only change width, color of text and font of the button but background color and another styling cannot be changed using inlineStyle property)